 In 2016, there was a complete turnover of personnel in the Municipal Court.
 The Police Department was instrumental in filling the void with Court Clerk duties, thanks to one of our experienced records technicians.
-Our officers assisted with Bailiff/Security responsibilities as well and facilitated training the security employees contracted to take over that function.
+Police Department officers assisted with Bailiff/Security duties and facilitated training the security employees contracted to take over that function.

-A security assessment was completed regarding Municipal Court and training was provided to municipal court employees and the police department.
-Through an allocation from the Mesa County Forfeiture Board, surveillance cameras were purchased and installed in City Council chambers, which is also the venue for Municipal Court.
+A Municipal Court security assessment was completed and training was provided to municipal court employees and the police department.
+Surveillance cameras were purchased through an allocation from the Mesa County Forfeiture Board, and installed in City Council chambers, which is also the venue for Municipal Court.
 Security cameras were installed around the exterior of the police department building as well.
 The cameras are an important tool for prevention and investigative purposes should the need arise.

 Volunteers and interns provided over 95 hours of service to the police department and the citizens of Fruita.
-The volunteer program has allowed citizens and students to learn about law enforcement and various career opportunities, while providing a service to the community as well.
+The volunteer program has allowed citizens and students to learn about law enforcement and various career opportunities, as well as providing a service to the community.

 Police Department administration coordinated with Public Works, the Parks and Recreation Department and City Council in order to address the many problems which had developed at Enoch's Reservoir over the years.
 This project involved research, public input, media outreach, as well as staff coordination.
-A recommendation to restrict the area today use only was proposed and instituted.
+A recommendation to restrict the area to day use only was proposed and instituted.
 The recommendation will be re-evaluated in 2017.